Grants at our Community Foundation

-- Impact Grants (Impact Grantees are not eligible to apply in consecutive years.
-Impact grants must leverage or fulfill a 1:1 cash match.)
+- Impact Grants range from $10,000 to $75,000.
+Impact grantees are not eligible to apply in consecutive years.
+Projects must predominantly benefit residents of Ingham, Eaton or Clinton counties.
+Impact Grants must fulfill or leverage a 1:1 cash match.

-- Capacity Building Grants (2019 capacity-building grants are only available to capacity building partners who were funded in 2017 and/or 2018.)
+- Capacity Building Grants are up to $40,000.
+2019 capacity-building grants are available only to capacity building partners who were funded in 2017 and/or 2018.

 The following are areas which will not be considered for funding through the application process at this time:

 Routine operating expenses (existing programming and administration)

 Existing obligations, debts or liabilities, incurred before committee reviews proposal

 Our Community Foundation will consider leadership gifts at the beginning of capital campaigns in order to leverage other giving.
 Please contact us for information.

 For Impact Grants, our Community Foundation will not support routine operating expenses, projects and activities, or equipment which are within the primary instructional and service responsibilities of a college, university or school, or which benefit only the college, university or school faculty, staff and students.
 Applications for funding of projects and activities sponsored or provided by colleges, universities and schools must: 1) demonstrate benefit to the broader community, beyond the academic institution, and 2) include letters of support from community organizations with their applications.

 Scholarships - Are you a student looking for a scholarship?
 The Community Foundation holds many scholarship funds, administered directly by local high schools.
 Contact your high school for details about available scholarship opportunities.